plotly/plotly.py/doc/python/shapes.md

 This shape-drawing feature is particularly interesting for annotating graphs, in particular [image traces](/python/imshow) or [layout images](/python/images).

 Once you have drawn shapes, you can select and modify an existing shape by clicking on its boundary (note the arrow pointer).
 Its fillcolor turns to pink to highlight the activated shape and then you can
 - drag and resize it for lines, rectangles and circles/ellipses
 - drag and move individual vertices for closed paths
 - move individual vertices for open paths.

-An activated shape is deleted by cliking on the `eraseshape` button.
+An activated shape is deleted by clicking on the `eraseshape` button.

 Drawing or modifying a shape triggers a `relayout` event, which [can be captured by a callback inside a Dash application](https://dash.plotly.com/interactive-graphing).

 ```python
 import plotly.graph_objects as go